HPI-Information-Systems/snowman/README.md

 _This tool is developed as part of a bachelor's project in collaboration with SAP SE._

-## Research Project
+### Research Project
-This tool has been published as part of the following papers:

-- "Frost: Benchmarking and Exploring Data Matching Results" (2022)

-### Reproducibility

-More details on reproducing results shown within the above papers can found [here](FROST_REPRODUCIBILITY.md).
+This tool has been published as part of the the paper "Frost: Benchmarking and Exploring Data Matching Results" (2022) at VLDB.
+More details on reproducing results shown within the paper can found [here](FROST_REPRODUCIBILITY.md).

 ## Current state